 - Job ID starts with or Full Job ID starts with Enter a text string that is used as a "starts with" filter for the job ID.
 Only jobs where the job-ID (or the full job-ID, including the ID-prefix) starts with the given text will be included.
 Whether or not the job-ID or the full job-ID will be used for filtering is determined by your preference setting for job-ID prefix.
 If the prefix is included in the job list, then this filter will be applied to the full job-ID, including the prefix (as it is displayed in the job list).
 If the job-ID prefix is not included, then this filter will only apply to the bare job-ID, without the prefix.
 Leave this field empty if you do not want to filter over the job ID. - Job Title contains Enter a text string that is used as a "contains" filter for the job title.
 Only jobs where the job title contains the given text string (case sensitive) will be included.
 Leave empty if you do not want to filter over the job title. - Date/Time of Sending Enter a From and/or a To date and time (in the displayed format) to define a time range filter.
-If only a From date/time is entered, then only jobs where the date/time is the given date/time or later will be included.
-If only a To date/time is entered, then only jobs where the date/time is the given date/time or earlier will be included.
-If both a From and To date/time is entered, then only jobs where the sent date/time is between the two given borders (including the borders themselves) will be included.
+If only a From date/time is entered, only jobs where the date/time is the given date/time or later will be included.
+If only a To date/ time is entered, only jobs where the date/time is the given date/time or earlier will be included.
+If both a From and To date/time is entered, only jobs where the sent date/ time is between the two given borders (including the borders themselves) will be included.
 Leave empty if you do not want to filter over the date/time. - Recipients Count Range Enter a From and/or a To range to define a number range filter.
 If only a From number is entered, then only jobs where the number of recipients is the given number or higher will be included.
 If only a To number is entered, then only jobs where the number of recipients is the given number or lower will be included.
+If both a From and To number is entered, then only jobs where the number of recipients is the given number or lower will be included.
 If both a From and To number is entered, then only jobs where the number of recipients is between the two given borders (including the borders themselves) will be included.
 Leave empty if you do not want to filter over the number of recipients. - Job State Select one of the jobs states (OK or Failed) to define a job state filter.
 Only jobs with the matching job state will be included.
-Select <lgnore> if you do not want to filter over the job state. - Owner If applicable, select an owner from the drop-down menu.
+Select Ignore> if you do not want to filter over the job state. - Owner If applicable, select an owner from the drop-down menu.
 Only jobs with the matching owner will be included.
-Select <lgnore> if you do not want to filter over the owner. - Mail Type Select one of the mail types (HTML or Plain) to define a mail type filter.
+Select Ignore> if you do not want to filter over the owner.

+Mail Type - Select one of the mail types (HTML or Plain) to define a mail type filter.
 Only jobs with the matching mail type will be included.
 Select <lgnore> if you do not want to filter over the mail type.